annotatedtmg/annotatedtmg/mirror/tallahassee-microsite.md

 However it is generally conceded that peacocks are scavengers, and will submit wholly on carrion for whole seasons at a time.
 Many once-prominent aviculturalists have left the profession entirely after tending to peacocks through several seasons.
-The turnover race within the profession is equalled only by that of severe trauma wards in urban hospitals.
+The turnover rate within the profession is equalled only by that of severe trauma wards in urban hospitals.